David Pollack Had an Impressive College Career, but Didn’t Pan Out in the NFL Due to a Career-Ending Injury

 David Pollack was a standout player for the Georgia Bulldogs

 In high school, Pollack was the talk of the town.
-He attended Shiloh High School in Georgia and played football, basketball, and wrestling.
+He attended Shiloh High School in Snellville, Georgia and played football, basketball, and wrestling.
 During his senior year, he was selected to the all-state team for football.

 David Pollack’s NFL career was cut short

-The College Football Hall of Fame member could have given up on everything when he suffered his injury playing in the NFL, but he continued to stay positive and found a new career where he gets to talk about football for a living.
+The College Football Hall of Fame member could have given up on everything when he suffered his injury.
+However, Pollack continued to stay positive and turn lemons into lemonade.